syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 ### Customize theme in application level

-To customize the Syncfusion theme in application level, merge the theme in ResourceDictionary and override the style using BasedOn property.
+To customize the Syncfusion theme in application level, merge the theme in ResourceDictionary and override the style using 'BasedOn' property.

-In ResourceDictionary, mention the style path which need to be override, in BasedOn, mention the key stated in the table.
+In 'ResourceDictionary', mention the style path which need to be override, in 'BasedOn', mention the key stated in the table.

 We can customize or override the theme styles by following the steps outlined below.